madhavibheema/PhraseCount/README.md

  to asynchronously consume and process the file and create/update entries in DB.
 - Implement validations for file size/data restrictions if any and display error messages to user.
 - Do load testing during peak/nonpeak hours with different file sizes.
-- Did not work on UTF-8 string comparision due to time constraint.
 - Tried with different matcher combinations but went ahead with considering hyphen and apostrophe.

 ###* Are there bugs that you are aware of?